selabhvl/dat250public/expassignments/expass6.md

 ### Introduction

 The goal of this assignment is to make initial experiments front-end technologies for enterprise applications.

-### Experiment 1: Modell-View-Controller Web Applications
+### Experiment 1: Model-View-Controller Web Applications

 Complete the tutorial on Spring MVC at: https://spring.io/guides/gs/serving-web-content/